 2. Stock up on supplies—for yourself, your family and your classroom

 School budgets often are tight, so many teachers dig into their own wallets to pay for the classroom supplies and decorations they need to create a welcoming, productive learning environment and to support their lesson plans.
-Teachers spend an average of about $500 on classroom supplies each year, and extra precautions related to COVID-19 can boost that tally.
+Teachers spend an average of more than $500 on classroom supplies each year, and extra precautions related to COVID-19 can boost that tally.
 Of course, many teachers spend a lot more than that!

 In addition, many teachers also are getting their own children ready to go back to school, whether in-school or online.
 From new outfits and backpacks to new tech for online instruction, you need to stretch your budget to afford everything everyone in your household will need.

 Try these back-to-school shopping tips to save time and money: